ChapC/rerun-obs-binding/README.md

 - On-the-fly configuration of A/V encoders.
 Currently they are set up once during the `init` function and the instance must be restarted to modify them.
 - Manual control of Outputs and Services.
 The binding is hard-coded to hook A/V encoders to RTMP output to RTMP service, both with default settings.
 The only exposed controls of these components are the `startStream` and `stopStream` functions, where you can pass the RTMP service an address and a stream key.

-Implementing these features shouldn't be too tricky, I just haven't because Rerun just doesn't need them at the moment
+Implementing these features shouldn't be too tricky, I just haven't because Rerun just doesn't need them at the moment.

 I've left lots of comments in here as I've trudged my way through OBS and node-addon-api, so I hope this repo can be useful to anyone who's interested in learning about either.
 Feel free to open any issues for questions, or submit a pull request if you'd like to take a swing at one of the missing features.

 ### Building
 *Disclaimer - I know very little about C++ build systems and they make me ✨very scared💫*

 The library is built using node-gyp.
-It requires NPM, Python, and headers and a .LIB file from a build of OBS.
+It requires NPM, Python, and few files from a build of OBS.
 I *hope* this is cross-platform (for any platform Node + OBS supports), but I've only tested it on Windows 10.

 Here's how you can build the thing:
 1. Clone this repository and `cd` into it from the command line.